Sharibb/Obsidian-Cyber/WebApp/WebAppSec/OWASP10/00-Intro-OWASP.md

 - **Emphasis Shift**:
   More focus on **business logic abuse** and **supply-chain risks** in APIs.

 ---

-Let me know if you'd like deeper explanations or examples for any item!
----

 ### **Why It Matters?** 🌍